Packing List for Sheep/Goat Mountain Hunting

 For Africa or South American hunts use un-insulated boots with thick sturdy soles that can prevent thorns from penetrating them.
 I have seen guys hunts ruined when they step on a thorn that penetrates the sole of their boot and breaks off in their foot and cripples them for days afterwards.

-Clothing choices are up to you and everyone has their opinions, but I have switched to all synthetics and use the “layered” approach for hunting in the mountains.
+Clothing Clothing choices are up to you and everyone has their opinions, but I have switched to all synthetics and use the “layered” approach for hunting in the mountains.
 The theory that “if you wear layers of synthetics, that sweat will wick away from your body”, actually works.
+I am also a big fan of the synthetic Merino wool blends, super warm and still light weight and wicks.
 When mountain hunting, you are constantly going from sweating like you are in a sauna, to freezing your hiney off while you are glassing, looking for Mr. Big.
 I find that I can easily peel a coat off, then a shirt, then a light shirt, many times ending up in only my synthetic underwear shirt while climbing.
 It’s easy to pull them out of my daypack and put them back on as needed when I come to a stop and the cold sets back in.
 Synthetics crush into a small space; they dry easily in your tent or in the bottom of your sleeping bag over night.
 Wool and cotton do not, period.
-Socks are the same issue, you need to be able to get your socks dry overnight and synthetic layered ones help stop blistering and keep your feet dryer than wool or cotton especially with today’s synthetic lined boots that “breath’.
+Socks are the same issue, you need to be able to get your socks dry overnight and synthetic layered ones help stop blistering and keep your feet dryer than wool or cotton especially with today’s synthetic lined boots that “breath”.

-As far as camo is concerned, it’s up to you but make sure it’s going to blend in with the surroundings you are going to be hunting in.
-Ask around if you are not familiar with the area as to what “pattern” will work best.
+As far as camo is concerned, we love the Kryptek patterns, but make sure any pattern you choose is going to blend in with the surroundings you are going to be hunting in.
+Ask around if you are not familiar with the area as to what “pattern color” will work best.
 Stay away from too light of colors.
 Browns and greens are the best overall with a mix of black thrown in.
-Solid dark green and/or brown outer clothing works fine in most cases.
+Solid dark green and/or brown outer clothing will work in most cases but a great camo pattern is hard to beat.
 Avoid at all costs having anything shiny or bright on your backpack or coat.
 I like dull finish rifles and believe that the shine from your barrel or stock will scare animals away quicker than anything.
 A thin, camo face cover up, i.e. bandana or see through fabric, comes in handy on final stalks or when you are hiding in the rocks glassing.
 You can have on all the camo on you want, but your face uncovered is yelling, “Hey I’m right over here, trying to kill you!”

 On the subject of sleeping bags, (and you want to get the best one you can afford) I have found that sleeping buck naked in them is the warmest way to go.
 I think there may even be a study out there somewhere that confirms this, or maybe I heard it from some pervert I was sharing a tent with, but I have found it works best.
 The other thing with disrobing at night is that if you put your synthetic shirts, undies, socks, etc. in the bottom of your sleeping bag by your feet, they will be bone dry in the morning.
 Really…trust me on this it works and I think you get an extra day or two out of wearing them before your own stench forces you to either jump in a creek and wash the crust off you or you give yourself a sanitary wipe “bath” after the first week, then change into something clean.
 I have never burned a set of long underwear in the campfire after wearing them for a week, but have been tempted to…